cloudera/hue/docs/sdk/sdk.md

 ### Getting Started With JavaScript

 So let's say you want to customize your application.
 You might want to add some JavaScript to let the user interact with your application in some esoteric fashion that the SDK doesn't provide.
 This might be a drag and drop feature or maybe an image gallery.
 As mentioned previously, the web 1.0 applications do not have JavaScript.
-If you put a JavaScript tag in your content, the Desktop application will not execute it.
+If you put a JavaScript tag in your content, the HUE application will not execute it.

 Why do we do this?
-Because Hue applications don't have a scope when their HTML is evaluated.
-They can't; their scope is shared with the entire Desktop.
+Because HUE applications don't have a scope when their HTML is evaluated.
+They can't; their scope is shared across HUE entirely.
 The way we limit the scope of functionality is to provide callbacks when your Application renders a view so that you can define custom behavior without affecting other windows on the page.

-#### Hue Uses MooTools
+#### HUE Uses MooTools

-At this point it's worth noting that Hue uses the [MooTools](http://mootools.net) JavaScript framework for all its client side development.
-Hue uses the following libraries:
+At this point it's worth noting that HUE uses the [MooTools](http://mootools.net) JavaScript framework for all its client side development.
+HUE uses the following libraries:

 * MooTools Core ([www](http://mootools.net) | [git](http://github.com/mootools/mootools-core))
 * MooTools More ([www](http://mootools.net/more) | [git](http://github.com/mootools/mootools-more))